 “I actually used to ride motorcycles when I was a kid.
 I was into dirt biking for like 8 years or something.
 Then I had a road bike until I was 17 when I was almost killed by a truck so we are not going to do motorcycles.”
 (Tesla Shareholder Meeting, June 5th, 2018, motorcycle question starts at 1:11:38 on Tesla’s video)

-While this seems like a very definitive answer to the question of whether or not Tesla will make a Motorcycle, Elon has also been known to change his mind from time to time.
+While this seems like a very definitive answer to the question of whether or not Tesla will make a motorcycle, Elon has also been known to change his mind from time to time.
+But as of 2026, there still isn’t any real evidence that Tesla has changed its mind here.
 And while Elon may have personal reservations about the safety of motorcycles, the public’s desire for a more affordable EV solution than the lowest-priced Tesla—currently the Model 3—is still very high.
 We know that speculation about the Model 2’s price and release date comes from a similar need for affordability.

 With that out of the way, let’s talk specs: